 #0 The Fool

 0. The most complex and perfect of all numbers.
 Beginning or end?
-The Fool actually has no number.
+The Fool originally had no number, just like Death had no name.
+That’s changed with the RWS.
+But the meaning remains.
 It is both the beginning and the end of the journey (as Tarot never leaves a door simply closed and all endings call for new beginnings).
-0 is infinite and speaks of infinite possibilities, just like the Fool, it is pure Faith made number.
+0 is infinite and speaks of endless possibilities, just like the Fool, it is pure Faith made number.